Simplifying composition with a fast telephoto zoom

 My focal length was 200mm.
 I purposely used the lens at its longest focal length.
 Then *I* move around to frame properly.
 I do this instead of just zooming to find my composition.
 It’s a very specific technique, and one I mentioned in a previous article: composition for full-length portraits – step back!

 The reason why I decided to take the photo here, is because this is where the couple was waiting for me.
 The limo had dropped them off here, and we were going to walk around the waterfront for a while, for the romantic photo session.
 So they waited for me here in the shade, for me to catch up with them.
 So this is where we started with the photo session .. a found moment that I worked around, by shooting with a long lens, allowing them to just talk to each other.

 The resulting sequence of images is one that I am quite proud of, especially since it received a few glowing comments … even more so when they come from my client!

-- wedding day portraits – bride and bridesmaids – finding a background
+- Bride and bridesmaids – finding a nice background

-- wedding photography, romantic portraits – more than just a kiss
+- Romantic wedding portraits – more than just the kiss